 - Transcripts of all post-secondary studies.
 Transcripts in languages other than English or French must be uploaded with an English or French translation provided by the institution issuing the transcript or by a certified translator.

 - Applicants are strongly encouraged to take the Graduate Record Examination (GRE).
 Applicants who are taking or have taken the GRE must arrange for the results of the examination to be sent directly to the Department by the examining board.
 Applicants who are not taking the GRE should clearly state this in their letter of application.
 The GRE Institution Code for McGill University is 0935.

 - Non-Canadian applicants whose mother tongue is not English and who have not completed an undergraduate or graduate degree at a recognized Canadian institution or a recognized foreign institution where English is the main language of instruction must submit documented proof of competence in oral and written English, witnessed by performance in appropriate exam, namely those conducted by the Test of English as a Foreign Language (TOEFL) with a minimum score of 567 (paper-based) or 100 (internet-based, with no less than 20 on each of the component scores), or the International English Language Testing System (IELTS) with a minimum overall band score of 6.5.
 Exam results must be submitted directly from the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Systems) Office.
 The TOEFL Institution Code for McGill University is 0935.

-- The last date for receipt of completed applications is January 15th, and the applicant is responsible for ensuring that all application materials are submitted on time.
-However, we encourage candidates to apply as early as possible.
+- The applicant is responsible for ensuring that all application materials are submitted on time (JANUARY 15th).
+We encourage candidates to apply as early as possible.